effectiveclimateaction/effectiveclimateaction.github.io/README.md

 ## Vision
-Effective Climate Action is about answering one simple question: how can we use our resources to stop or reverse climate change?
+Effective Climate Action will try to answer one question: what actions are most effective to stop or reverse climate change?

 It's modeled on the same ideas that drive [Effective Altruism](http://effectivealtruism.org), but adapted to the problem of Climate Change.